Statistics Definitions > Statistical Power

 The statistical power of a study (sometimes called sensitivity) is how likely the study is to distinguish an actual effect from one of chance.
 It’s the likelihood that the test is correctly rejecting the null hypothesis (i.e. “proving” your hypothesis).
 For example, a study that has an 80% power means that the study has an 80% chance of the test having significant results.

 - A high statistical power means that the test results are likely valid.
-However, as the power increases, so does the possibility of a Type II error.
+As the power increases, the probability of making a Type II error decreases.

 - A low statistical power means that the test results are questionable.